 Since the founding of the University of California, Berkeley in 1868 and the establishment of Berkeley’s first high school in 1879, Berkeley’s community has been proud to be a leader in public education.
-In 1968, the Berkeley Unified School District was the nation’s first school district to desegregate without a court order.
+In 1968, the Berkeley Unified School District was one of the first school districts in America to desegregate without a court order.
 What you should know about our District:

 - Students are our priority.

 - We hold high expectations for ourselves and our students.

 - We treat each other with respect and act with integrity.

 Berkeley Unified is responsible for educating more than 9,400 individual students in 11 public elementary schools, 3 middle schools, one comprehensive high school, and an alternative high school.
 In addition, the district has 3 preschool facilities and an Adult School serving several thousand students each year.
 With a tradition of excellence rooted in a vibrant community, Berkeley Unified alumni have become national and international leaders in business, civic society, politics, academia, sports and the arts.
 Students and staff in Berkeley Unified come from a wide variety of ethnic and socioeconomic backgrounds, surrounded by one of the most intellectually and culturally rich regions in the United States.